• Skip to primary navigation

 Peel off the top layer of wrap and carefully invert the rolled crust onto the plate.
 Then peel off the remaining plastic wrap.
 After this you can trim the edges and shape the crust as usual.

-Growing up my Mom always made the good old back-of-the-pumpkin-can recipe for pumpkin pie.
+Growing up my Mom always made the good old back-of-the-pumpkin-can recipe for pumpkin filling.
 I like to do the same!
 The only changes I’ve made are I reduce the sugar and sometimes swap out the evaporated milk for coconut milk.
+Be sure to use 100% pumpkin puree rather than pumpkin pie filling for this recipe.

 Fill the Pie Crust